FlorianPfisterer/node-auth-template/README.md

 but we did that ourselves.
 For development purposes though, a self-signed certificate will do.

+Also note that when running the server on `localhost`, some applications such as Postman might require you to use `https://127.0.0.1:3443/` as the url, instead of just `https://localhost:3433`.

 ## Installation

 1. make sure you have node and npm installed